DevilXD/TwitchDropsMiner/WEB.md

 ## Docker Deployment

-This fork adds comprehensive Docker support for easy deployment in containers:
+This fork adds comprehensive Docker support for easy deployment in containers.
+The app automatically runs in web-only mode when deployed in Docker:

 1. **Quick Start:**
    ```powershell